Gourabnag26/bankpoc/README.md

     },
   ];

-  // ✅ Test 1: Renders all table headers
+  // ✅ Test 1: Renders all headers
   it("renders all table headers", () => {
     render(
       <MyTasksTable